 - Where trade mark registrations are assigned or change ownership, the ACA must be informed of those changes.

-- No recordal is necessary for raw materials/unfinished goods.
+- No recordal is necessary for raw materials/unfinished goods that are unbranded.

 - No recordal is required for service marks.

 Trade mark owners who sell goods in Kenya